How to Put an End to Makeup Testing on Animals

 Find the Testing Alternatives

 Because of the well-known practice of animal testing, it’s easy to assume that all products need to be tested before the public can have access to them.
-While it’s true that products should be tested so they are guaranteed to work the way they were designed to do, they don’t need to be tested on animals.
+While it’s true that products should be tested so they are guaranteed to work the way they were designed to, they don’t need to be tested on animals.

 Look for the Right Brands